Skip to content

 Guided or Solo?

 While I met solo trekkers, as of 2023, it is compulsory to trek with a licensed guide in Nepal.
 Most people opted for a Sherpa to help with logistics, finding good teahouses, checking for altitude sickness and sharing local knowledge.
 The second question is whether to hire a porter to carry your pack.
-The Sherpa guide costs approximately double the hiring cost for a Porter and it was 50:50 whether tours had porters or not.
-It’s a balance of cost vs weight but I wanted the physical challenge of carrying my own pack.
+The Sherpa guide costs approximately double the cost of hiring a porter, and it was 50:50 whether tours had porters or not.
+It’s a balance of cost vs weight, but I wanted the physical challenge of carrying my own pack.

 Visa Process